Soprano clarinet

 A soprano clarinet is a clarinet that is higher in register than the basset horn or alto clarinet.
 The unmodified word clarinet usually refers to the B♭ clarinet, which is by far the most common type.
-The term soprano also applies to the clarinets in A and C, and even the low G clarinet—rare in Western music but popular in the folk music of Turkey—which sounds a whole tone lower than the A. While some writers reserve a separate category of sopranino clarinets for the E♭ and D clarinets, those are generally regarded as soprano clarinets as well.
+The term soprano also applies to the clarinets in A and C, and even the low G clarinet—rare in Western music but popular in the folk music of Turkey—which sounds a whole tone lower than the A. Some writers reserve a separate category of sopranino clarinets for the E♭ and D clarinets, while some regarded them as soprano clarinets.
 All have a written range from the E below middle C to about the C three octaves above middle C, with the sounding pitches determined by the particular instrument's transposition.

-Use of the terms soprano, piccolo, and sopranino is relatively rare and of debatable accuracy.
-The only instrument name that is consistent and unambiguous is that of the bass clarinet.
-These other terms came about specifically to distinguish the soprano clarinet from its lower-pitched siblings and have been applied later and only in that context.
-Even the term alto (for the E instrument a fifth below the B 'soprano') is open to discussion and the alternative term tenor might appear, from the point of view of pitch at least, to be more appropriate.

-Orchestral composers largely write for clarinets in B♭ and A. The bass is not uncommon and the high E is very occasionally called for, often referred to simply as E clarinet.
-Clarinets in C were used likewise from the Classical era until about 1910.
-Wolfgang Amadeus Mozart also called for clarinets in B♮ when writing in very sharp keys (e.g. the E major arias in Idomeneo and Così fan tutte), but this became obsolete far sooner.
+Orchestral composers largely write for soprano clarinets in B♭ and A. Clarinets in C were used likewise from the Classical era until about 1910.
+Wolfgang Amadeus Mozart also called for clarinets in B♮ when writing in keys with many sharps (e.g. the E major arias in Idomeneo and Così fan tutte), but this became obsolete far sooner.
 There have also been soprano clarinets in C, A, and B♭ with curved barrels and bells marketed under the names Saxonette, Claribel, and Clariphon.